elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/resource-loading-onload-onerror.md

 ---

-### What two events get used to track the loading of external resources?
+### What two events can we use to track the loading of external resources?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The browser allows us to track the loading of external resources – scripts, iframes, pictures, and much more.
-Two events get used to track external resources' loading, onload and onerror.
+We can use two events to track external resources' loading, onload and onerror.
 The onload event occurs when an object loads and the onerror event is triggered if an error occurs while loading an external file (e.g., a document or an image).
     </div>
   </div>
 </details>